 After the indicated PMKID in an RSNE(#1466) identifies a cached PMKSA (see 12.6.8.3 (Cached PMKSAs and RSNA key management)), and a PTKSA is established using the identified PMKSA,

-For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, both the EDP non-AP STA and the EDP AP shall recompute the PMKID for the identified PMKSA to be used next time.
-For MLO, if the EDP non-AP STA(s)(#1467, #Ed) affiliated with an EDP non-AP MLD and the(#1467) EDP AP(s)(#Ed) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, both the EDP non-AP MLD and the EDP AP MLD shall recompute the PMKID for the identified PMKSA to be used next time.
+For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP STA in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.
+For MLO, if the EDP non-AP STA(s)(#1467, #Ed) affiliated with an EDP non-AP MLD and the(#1467) EDP AP(s)(#Ed) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.

 NOTE—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.

-The PMKID shall be recomputed as:

-PMKID = Truncate-128(HMAC-Hash(Keyname, "PMK Name" || ANonce || SNonce))

-where:

-Hash is the hash algorithm from the key derivation type (see

-Table 9-190 (AKM suite selectors)) for each AKM

-Keyname is the key stored as PMK or MPMK in the PMKSA (see 12.6.1.1.2

-(PMKSA))

-ANonce is the Authenticator nonce used when the current PTKSA was established

-SNonce is the Supplicant nonce used when the current PTKSA was established

-TBD for recalculating the PMKID for Suite B AKMs.
+(#1145)

 NOTE—For a different PMKID to ensure privacy, the SPA needs to be randomized in the frame indicating the PMKID to identify the cached PMKSA.
 As a result, tracking cannot be done on the MAC address.(#1468)